VERMONT HORSE COUNCIL MEMBER BENEFITS

 quarterly newsletter with calendar of events, free classified ads, and area news.

 listing in the newsletter

-After we receive your membership application, you will receive a Welcome Packet from our membership committee, which includes:
+After we receive your completed membership application and liability form, you will receive a Welcome Packet from our membership committee, which includes:

 Subscription to Mane Stream

 · Membership Card